Krasjet/oscr/README.md

 This config above routes messages from `/1/push1` to `localhost:10001` and messages from `/1/push2` to `localhost:10002`.

+You can also use `*` for wildcard patterns, for example,

+    /1/* -> 10001
+    /2/* -> 10002

+but it requires a patched version of liblo.
+See *Patch liblo* section below for details.

 After setting up a config file, you can start the router on port 10000 with the default UDP protocol by executing